 Several Western friends have been told, categorically, by their Japanese doctors (and one by her neighbour) that they’re fat and should lose weight.
 These are women whose BMIs are considered normal in their home countries.

 No-one wants to run the risk of being called fat in Japan, so everyone strives not to be.

 The Japanese are better at self-restraint.

 This probably has something to do with the above, and less to do with some innate superpower.

 The Japanese are pretty careful — consciously or unconsciously — about what they put into their bodies.
 But not unhealthily so.
 (Generally speaking.
 Eating disorders do exist in Japan but they aren’t as prevalent as in the West.)

-For example, my Japanese girlfriends, will order fried chicken, sure.
-But they’ll order two pieces, not SIX (like me).
-Afterwards, they’ll profess how full they are (probably lies), as I’m dribbling over the dessert menu.
+For example, my Japanese girlfriends will order fried chicken, sure, but they’ll order two pieces, not SIX (like me).
+Afterwards, they’ll profess how full they are (lies), as I’m dribbling over the dessert menu.